 If you’re traveling with your loved ones and are staying on the island, they can take a stroll along the Han River, visit Yeouido Park or go to the top of the 63 Building which has an art gallery and café on the top floor.

-This is the true heart of the metropolis.
+This is the true heart of the metropolis and should be your top pick for hotels in Seoul.
 You can pray, play, shop and pig out in the epicenter of Seoul.
 The area is always busy, at any time of the year, and is where you will find most of the historic and cultural artefacts and can experience the true vibrancy of Seoul.

 Why stay in Central Seoul